sn0b4ll/cheatsheets/incident-response/volatility_2.md

 Show processes in tree-view.

 ## psxview
-Use different techs to detect processes and compare them to find "hidden" processes.
+Use different techs to detect processes and compare them to find "hidden" processes. `-P` gives the physical address for for example procdump.

 ## procdump
+`vol.py -f <image> --profile=<profile> procdump -o <offset> -D <output-dir>`

 ## cmdscan
 ## strings
 ## modules and moddump